nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 may occur at any time subject to the policies outlined in the Moderation Guidelines.

+## GitHub Apps

+Installation of GitHub apps for one or more repositories must be approved by the TSC and Community Committee.

+In order to request the installation of a GitHub application open an issue in the [Node.js admin repository][nodejs/admin] with details of:

+* the application to be installed
+* the permissions that it requires
+* the repositories for which it will be enabled.

+A new request is required each time an application is enabled for a new repository even if it has already been installed.

+The request must be approved by at least two TSC and two CommComm members and be open for a minimum of 7 days before landing.

+If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
+If either the TSC or CommComm rejects the request, then the request is denied.

 ## Use of Bots and Services

 Automation tools such as bots and third-party services on any repository must